qkzk/fm/development.md

 - Improve scrolling in tree mode.
 - Bulk & normal rename: create intermediate folders when renaming.
 - Bulk now asks a confirmation before execution.
 - Scroll to selection when opening a menu.
-Selected file should alway be displayed.
+Selected file should alway be displayed in top window.
 - Scroll completion & navigation menus.
 - Configurable cli applications.
 See `~/fm/cli.yaml`
 - Simplify tui config files.
 Remove `cwd` boolean parameter.
 Doesn't break old config files.
 - Display the number of entries as the size of a directory instead of '-'.
 Might affect performance for very large directories.
-- Enable logging with `-l` or `--log`.
-Nothing is logged anywhere without this flag.
+- Enable logging with `-l` or `--log`. **Nothing is logged anywhere without this flag.**
 - FIX: Tree mode.
 Unfolding a directory unfold its children
-- BREAKING: Use specific argument to run a command at startup for most common terminal emulators from config file.
+- BREAKING: Use specific argument read from config file to run a command at startup for most common terminal emulators.
+  It allows the user to setup a specific terminal unknown to me and use it with fm.
   To make this work, it will require the user to update its config file by copying the last part: "terminal_emulator_flags:..."
 - FIX: entering an inaccessible dir or writing in any way to a readonly dir shouldn't crash the app anymore...
 - Display & Update separation.
 Use a thread for display, allowing 30 fps.
-It uses more CPU :(
+It uses more CPU :( This feature is subject to change in future versions.
 - Flagged display mode.
 Enter with <F> and show all your flagged files.
 You can rename, open, trash, delete, bulk rename, open, open with etc.
   Custom and simple search (filename containing input).
   Jump to the file with <return>